Peninsula Fine Arts Center

-The Peninsula Fine Arts Center (Pfac) is an art center located in Newport News, Virginia, and is associated with the Virginia Museum of Fine Arts.
-It is located at 101 Museum Drive on the grounds of the park surrounding the Mariners' Museum and is accredited with the American Alliance of Museums (AAM).
+The Peninsula Fine Arts Center (Pfac) was an art center located in Newport News, Virginia, and is associated with the Virginia Museum of Fine Arts.
+The center was last located at 101 Museum Drive on the grounds of the park surrounding the Mariners' Museum and was accredited with the American Alliance of Museums (AAM).
 It was formed in 1962 as the Peninsula Arts Association (PAA) by a group of Hampton Roads art supporters.
 The first official exhibit, staged in 1962, was a visit from a Virginia Museum Artmobile.
-It is one of less than 12 non-collecting art centers accredited by the AAM.
+It was one of less than 12 non-collecting art centers accredited by the AAM.

 Early years (1962-1980)

-The PAA was originally housed in downtown Newport News in the former John W. Daniel School Building.
+The PAA was originally housed in downtown Newport News in the former John W. Daniel public school Building (222 32nd Street) along with the original Christopher Newport College.
 The first official exhibit was staged in 1962.
 Before having venues, founders shared works of art hanging from clothes lines in their backyards.

-In 1964, PAA was moved onto the campus of Christopher Newport College before moving again to Hilton Village and later, Newmarket South Shopping Center.
+In 1964, PAA was moved onto the new campus of Christopher Newport College before moving again to Hilton Village and later, Newmarket South Shopping Center.
 Major exhibitions that were too large for these venues were held in the Mariners’ Museum.

 The PAA received a significant gift in 1975 that would prove to shape its future and help it establish independence when Newport News Shipbuilding donated its former hydraulics testing laboratory.
-The lab was located on two acres of land in Mariners’ Museum Park across from the Mariners’ Museum.
+The lab was located on two acres of land in Mariners’ Museum Park across from the Mariners’ Museum, at 101 Museum Drive.
 Following an intense renovation financed by community supporters, the PAA opened its new doors on November 5, 1978.

 Further remodeling provided studios upstairs for the use of the Art Magnet Program of the Newport News Public School System.
 The program allowed talented students an opportunity to develop their artistic potential.
 This educational model would develop into workshops for students.